COMCAST FIBER-OPTIC PROJECT TO SERVE THE TOWN OF EAGLE

 Comcast is building a state-of-the-art network in the Town of Eagle, delivering our full suite of broadband, video, voice, home management, and business products and services to the residents and businesses of the community.

 This website aims to serve as your go-to resource for updates on our construction process, FAQs and product information.
 We want to ensure everyone is well-informed, so please review the entire site.
-You can also use the below jump links to take you to a specific section of the page.
+You can also use the above jump links to take you to a specific section of the page.

 CONSTRUCTION MAP & SCHEDULE